 This is a tough one.
 It is a trackless, somewhat high-speed dark ride—that is really pitch-black dark sometimes.
 The ride system is similar to the fabulous Indiana Jones Adventure attraction at Disneyland, although the ride itself is not as good.
 It features more psychological thrills, with in-your-face giant beasts than physical thrills, although it can get a bit wild.
 Some people who would never ride a coaster and are not even remotely a ride warrior are fine on this.
 Other mega-wimps nearly have a stroke while riding this attraction.
 Depending on your wimp threshold level, Dinosaur may test your mettle.

 All of the other attractions, including Na'vi River Journey, Kilimanjaro Safaris, It's Tough to Be a Bug, and Finding Nemo- The Musical (which is not to be missed), as well as consorting with the animals, are quite wimp-friendly.

 Disney’s Hollywood Studios for Wimps

-The final stop is the Tinseltown-themed Disney's Hollywood Studios.
+The final stop is the Tinseltown-themed Disney’s Hollywood Studios.
 Instead of passively sitting in a darkened movie theater and watching films, however, guests often get in on the action here.
-And there are two rides that offer beaucoup action.
+And there are three rides that offer beaucoup action.

 Rides to (Probably) Avoid at Disney's Hollywood Studios